AdaCore/gnatstudio/docs/users_guide/vcs.rst

   These are locally modified files, which will not be part of the next commit, unless you stage them.

-  It is possible for a file to be in both groups, when it had been modified, then staged, then further modified.
+  It is possible for a file to be in both groups (on the screenshot, this is the case for :file:`vcs.rst`), when it had been modified, then staged, then further modified.
 If you are using git, the later modification have not been staged for commit, and git will only commit the first set of changes.
 Other systems like CVS and Subversion will always apply all current change to the file, no matter whether they were done before or after the staging operation.

-* Unknown files
+* Untracked files

   These are files found in your directory, but that are unknown to the VCS.
 Sometimes these files should simply be ignored and never committed,